 Interested in Barndominiums?

-We provide barndominum floor plans, barn house floor plans and are here to help you understand the building types and the building process, including tips for the slab, barn, shop and living quarters.
-This site will help you whether you are going to pay a company for the entire build or be your own General Contractor or DIY the barndominium yourself.
+We provide barndominium and barn house floor plans and are here to help you understand the building types and the building process, including tips for the slab, barn, shop, and living quarters.
+This site will help you decide whether to pay a company for the entire build, hire your own General Contractor, or build the barndominium yourself.

-Post Frame Barndominiums have a shell which often uses square posts or three-ply 2×6 lumber for the columns which frame the walls and support the roof trusses.
-The Pros for post frame barndominiums include the ease of working with the wood shells.
-Most trades are experienced with working with wood.
-The interior side of the exterior walls may use some of the existing shell rather than framing another wood 2×4 wall to attach the sheet rock and run electrical and plumbing.
-The downside to Post Frame Barndominum construction are the number of posts and distance between them.
-Often these posts are spaced 9′ to 12′ feet apart which limits where you can place exterior doors and windows.
+Post-frame barndominiums have a shell that often utilizes square posts or three-ply 2×6 lumber for the columns, which frame the walls and support the roof trusses.
+The Pros for post-frame barndominiums include the ease of working with the wood shells.
+Most tradespeople are experienced with working with wood.
+The interior side of the exterior walls may utilize some of the existing shell rather than framing another wood 2×4 wall to attach the sheet rock and run electrical and plumbing.
+The downside to Post-Frame Barndominum construction is the number of posts and the distance between them.
+Often, these posts are spaced 9 to 12 feet apart, which limits the placement of exterior doors and windows.

-Pole Barn Barndominums have shells made from round posts or round steel.
+Pole Barn Barndominiums have shells made from round posts or round steel.
 The wood version has the same pros and cons as Post Frame construction.
-The steel shell pole barns have the draw back of a steel structure which often requires additional 2×4 framing for the exterior walls for the sheet rock, electrical and plumbing.
+The steel shell pole barns have the drawback of a steel structure, which often requires additional 2×4 framing for the exterior walls for the sheet rock, electrical, and plumbing.
 We have pictures of a steel pole barn barndominium below.

-Traditional Stick Build Barndominiums give you the most freedom for the placement of exterior doors and windows because there are no posts to interfere with placement.
-Another advantage of a traditional build is all across the country general contractors and trades are familiar with the construction method.
-Another advantage in some areas where a barndominiums and shop homes are not common is the ability to easily get bank approval for a loan and approval if building in a city or location with restrictions.
-Differences between custom homes and a barndominium include metal exteriors and usually metal roofs along with simple roof designs.
+Traditional Stick-Built Barndominiums offer the most flexibility in placing exterior doors and windows, as there are no posts to interfere with the placement.
+Another advantage of a conventional build is that, all across the country, general contractors and trades are familiar with the construction method.
+Another advantage in areas where barndominium and shop homes are not typical is the ability to easily obtain bank approval for a loan and approval when building in a city or location with restrictions.
+Differences between custom homes and a barndominium include metal exteriors and usually metal roofs, along with simple roof designs.

 A barndominium built inside an Industrial Building has the advantage of fewer columns because they are often spaced out 20′ or 25′ feet.
-These columns are also a hinderance because they are very large and often increase in size which creates challenges if you do not want to see them on the interior of the home.
+However, these columns are also a hindrance because they are very large and often increase in size, which creates challenges if you do not want to see them on the interior of the home.

 When will Barndominiums get you more for your money?

-When your home is combined with a large shop or a large garage you often get save with a barndominium rather than a custom home.
-Barndominiums are custom a custom home
+When your home is combined with a large shop or garage, you often save money by buying a barndominium rather than a custom home.
+Barndominiums are custom homes.

-There are lots of things to consider and things to learn that do not apply to conventional home building.
+There are numerous factors to consider and skills to acquire that do not apply to conventional home building.
 There are also many options to consider before beginning.
-(You might want a hookup for that future RV you will park in your shop).
+(You might want a hookup for that future RV you will park in your shop)

-Barndominiums can be as custom as any custom home but you get more for your dollar, and can have a much faster construction time.
+Barndominiums can be as custom as any custom home, but you get more for your dollar, and can have a much faster construction time.
 How long does it take to build a barndominium?
-We know builders who complete the project in 6 months so check with your local builder and talk to their previous customers.
+We know builders who can complete the project in six months, so consider checking with your local builder and speaking with their previous customers.

 The construction time for a barndominium is often quicker when building inside a building.
-This is because the building structure can be completed in weeks providing a dried in space for the framers and other trades to do the build-out of your living area.
+This is because the building structure can be completed in weeks, providing a dry-in space for the framers and other trades to do the build-out of your living area.

 The barndominium building process consists of these major areas:

-You will want to plan ahead and include plumbing in the shop area before pouring the slab for things like an RV hook up for that future motorhome.
-How about a 50 Amp electrical plug for a welder?
-Your climate will determine where you place your water tank and how deep you need to have your water lines.
+You will want to plan ahead and include plumbing in the shop area before pouring the slab, such as for an RV hook-up, in case you decide to purchase a future motorhome.
+How about a 50-amp electrical plug for a welder?
+Your climate will determine where you place your water tank and how deep your water lines need to be.
 Where will you want to have sunlight in the morning and evenings?
 Do you want certain views from the living room or your master bedroom?

 The following photos are of a Steel Pole Barn built Barndominium built near Rosenberg Texas.